 - the study of the dominant ideas of many cultures with the firsthand experience of interacting with those cultures—to cultivate empathy and depth of understanding; and

-- the perspectives of history with the shaping of the present and near future—to cultivate a sense of an “extended present” with the grasp of the movement of time and the impacts of human choices on the generations that follow.
+- the perspectives of history with the shaping of the present and near future—to cultivate a sense of an “extended present” with the grasp of the movement of time and the impact of human choices on the generations that follow.

-The four General Education theme areas comprise both specific courses that all students take and categories from which students choose courses.
+The four General Education themes comprise both specific courses that all students take and categories from which students choose courses.
 General Education courses are arranged in a unified and developmental sequence spread through all four years of study and culminate in a capstone course.
 First-year students at Bethel choose between 2 options to start their general education: